Haxor44/yolo/README.md

-# Deploment of microservices on kubernetes cluster in GCP
+# Deployment of microservices on kubernetes cluster in GCP

 ## Overview
 This project is a full-stack application that uses a React frontend, a Node.js backend, and MongoDB for data storage.
 The application is containerized using Docker and deployed on a Kubernetes cluster.